 The lack of public participation in decision-making continues throughout the life of the operation.
 It is a lopsided process.
 If the Minister issues or renews a licence, even without a public hearing, no one has the right to appeal this decision.
-However, if any decision is taken which adversely affects the operator, he has a right to appeal to the Ontario Municipal Board and no one - not the municipality, the local conservation authority, or any neighbour - has the right to participate in the hearing unless granted standing by the Board.
+However, if any decision is taken which adversely affects the operator, he has a right to appeal to the Ontario Municipal Board and no one - not the municipality, the local conservation authority, or any neighbour -has the right to participate in the hearing unless granted standing by the Board.

-operations.
-One of the major defects of the Pits and Quarries Control Act was the exemption of existing sites from many of its requirements.
-It appears from section 64(9) of the Aggregates Act that history may be repeating itself.
+Finally, it is unclear to what extent the new Act would apply to existing operations.
+One of the major defects of The Pits and Quarries Control Act was that it did not apply to a number of aggregate-producing areas of the province.
+It appears from section 5 (1) of The Aggregates Act that history may be repeating itself.

 In Ontario, neither the public nor the Legislature has any right to review regulations or policies before they are made.
-In a case like the proposed Aggregates Act, which is virtually meaningless in the absence of the regulations and policies which will implement it, discussion is a sham without access to these instruments.
+In a case like the proposed statute The Aggregates Act, which is virtually meaningless in the absence of the regulations and policies which will implement it, discussion is a sham without access to these instruments.
 Before this Bill receives second reading, the proposed regulations should be published in the Ontario Gazette and 60 days allowed for the public to comment.
 The Committee of the Legislature that considers this Bill should have this information and the public's reaction to it before debate continues.